-Coins are valuable historical artefacts that can illuminate the economics and technology, the art and politics, the religion and ceremonies of a people.
+Coins are valuable historical documents that can illuminate the economics and technology, the art and politics, the religion and ceremonies of a people.
 How a nation consciously chooses to represent itself on its coinage is testimony to what it values and celebrates.
 Coins have existed as one of the most widely used ways in which a state or monarch has communicated with people and from the earliest of times the symbolic meaning of coins has not been lost on those who exercise power.